GleasonK/SimpleRTC/README.md

 ## Part 1: A Simple WebRTC Video Chat

 Time to begin!
 First I will show you how to make the bare minimum WebRTC video chat.
 Then, in Part 2 we will make use of a simple wrapper library to create a full featured video chatting application.
+The live demo of what you will be making in the next 2.5 minutes [can be found here](http://kevingleason.me/SimpleRTC/minivid.html)!

 ### A Note on Testing and Debugging